 About a year ago I wrote a scathing comment about Ars Technica’s too-slow guide to self-hosted email.
 I wanted it now-now-now and not over the course of four weeks.
 Well, I guess it’s time to eat humble pie because my setup didn’t survive transfer to the new machine.
 Seeing as I hadn’t acquired any deep understanding of the setup apart from a purely abstract grasp of email fundamentals I didn’t have any way to fix it.

 In short, I’m going to go in the complete opposite direction and take it slow this time.
-We are going to setup an MTA that will accept email and that we can use to send email.
-Only when we thoroughly understand that will we move on to Dovecot and the like.
-We are going to take it step-by-step, making sure that we understand what we’re doing and why we’re doing it and sometimes even what we’re not doing.
+I am going to setup an MTA that will accept email and that I can use to send email.
+Only when I thoroughly understand that will I move on to Dovecot and the like.
+I am going to take it step-by-step, making sure that I understand what I am doing and why I am doing it and sometimes even what I am not doing.

-In the course of this first piece in a series, we will get some sort of email up and running – and get that warm feeling that we have accomplished something – but consider it more of a proof-of-concept or a learning experience than anything like the final thing.
+In the course of this first piece in a series, I will get some sort of email up and running – and get that warm feeling that I have accomplished something – but consider it more of a proof-of-concept or a learning experience than anything like the final thing.

 A note on ‘local’ vs. ‘virtual’